Rodney King: Charges against police officers and trial

 At a press conference, announcing the four officers involved would be disciplined, and three would face criminal charges, Los Angeles police chief Daryl Gates said: "We believe the officers used excessive force taking him into custody.
 In our review, we find that officers struck him with batons between fifty-three and fifty-six times."
 The LAPD initially charged King with "felony evading", but later dropped the charge.

 The Los Angeles County District Attorney subsequently charged four police officers, including one sergeant, with assault and use of excessive force.
 Due to the extensive media coverage of the arrest, the trial received a change of venue from Los Angeles County to Simi Valley in neighboring Ventura County.
 The jury was composed of ten white jurors, one biracial male, one Latino, and one Asian American.
-The prosecutor, Terry White, was black.
+The prosecutor, Terry L. White, was black.
+Mr. White was a Deputy District Attorney for Los Angeles County with eight years of experience.
+The District Attorney's office denied that race was taken into account when selecting the prosecutor, and multiple trial attorneys from Los Angeles agreed that race likely played no role.

 On April 29, 1992, the seventh day of jury deliberations, the jury acquitted all four officers of assault and acquitted three of the four of using excessive force.
 The jury could not agree on a verdict for the fourth officer charged with using excessive force.
 The verdicts were based in part on the first three seconds of a blurry, 13-second segment of the videotape that, according to journalist Lou Cannon, had not been aired by television news stations in their broadcasts.